scubavt/scubavt.github.io/pages/membership.md

 permalink: "/membership/"
 ---

-### SCVT Membership

 #### Why  be a member??

 Why not?!??!?!?!

 #### Perks of being a member:
-- Ability to rent gear from the club
-	- SCVT owns everything you need to go diving!
+- Ability to rent gear from the club - SCVT owns everything you need to go diving!
   - Regulators, bcds, wetsuits, boots, snorkels, masks, fins, gear bags, tanks, weight belts, weights, and more!
 - Exclusive inviations to our trips, completely organized by SCVT: all you have to do is show up!
 - Exclusive discounted classes through our SCVT instructors.
 (Our open water class runs for only $275!!)
 - Access to our well-dives that keep your scuba skills sharp and up to date